jonwoodring/ortrta/README.md

 - [codedown](https://www.npmjs.com/package/codedown)

 The [virtual machine image](https://goo.gl/GvU7o0) already has the requirements pre-installed running Arch Linux.
+As noted before, the virtual machine may be out of data with respect to the git repository, so the first thing you ought to do is `git pull origin master` after logging in.

 #### Per Language Requirements ####